55Honey/Acore_ElunaTest/README.md

 ## Admin Usage:

+- Trigger the events listed below.
+- Receive a message in the worldserver console whenever a hook fires.

 Commands:

-`luatest` to list all events which weren't tested in this session.
+- `luatest` to list all events which weren't tested in this session.
-`resetluatest` to start an new session.
+- `resetluatest` to start an new session.

 ## Currently listed events: